 The truth is there is none!
-Man I hate it when people say that
+Man I hate it when people say that ?
+But it's true.

 Look at the picture, does that look like there’s a perfect technique every time?
 It’s all trial and error, get out paint brush and just start playing around.
 You’ll be amazed at how simple materials can produced great results.
 That’s not to say there isn’t a learning curve.
 But that’s the great thing about water based paints – rub it off with a sponge and water and start again!

 Here are my personal preferences.
 No special equipment needed.